ZeinaKittaneh/portfolio/portfolio_website/README.md

 Copyright (c) 2018 Zeina Kittaneh

 This project was submitted by Zeina Kittaneh as part of the Nanodegree At Udacity.
-It was built a conversion of the design mockup given over [here](https://d17h27t6h515a5.cloudfront.net/topher/2017/November/5a136147_design-mockup-portfolio/design-mockup-portfolio.pdf)
+It was built as a conversion of the design mockup given over [here](https://d17h27t6h515a5.cloudfront.net/topher/2017/November/5a136147_design-mockup-portfolio/design-mockup-portfolio.pdf)

 As part of Udacity Honor code, your submissions must be your own work, hence submitting this project as yours will cause you to break the Udacity Honor Code